-“One of the weak points that we see is that IoT vendors and the ‘things’ themselves aren’t as mature from a security and a posture perspective as they need to be,” Grieco says.
+“One of the weak points that we see is that IoT vendors and the ‘things’ themselves aren’t as mature from a security and a posture perspective as they need to be,” says Anthony Grieco, senior director of Cisco Systems’ security and trust organization.
 He notes that most IoT developers aren’t seasoned IT technology vendors and do not necessarily think about security holistically.
 “As such, they don’t consider building it into everything that they’re developing and, as a result, we tend to see less mature practices when it comes to the basics of security,” he notes.

 IoT adopters can help ensure better security by taking matters into their own hands.
 “Existing best practices, such as network segmentation, will help take some of the security load off of these devices,” says Mark Blackmer, product marketing manager, industry solutions, for Cisco Systems’ security business group.

 “External mechanisms, such as machine learning-based traffic analytics, can help close the [security] gap,” Tennefoss adds.

 Employing IoHT Means Managing a Huge Network Ecosystem

 Most IoT devices are designed to function autonomously without backup connectivity.
 Secure and reliable remote management is essential to ensure faultless operation.
 “Strong encryption, robust authentication, compartmentalized access and other IT practices commonly used to remotely manage computer networks should also be applied to remotely managing IoT networks,” Tennefoss says.

 Dimitriadis notes that there’s no fundamental difference between the techniques used to remotely manage IoT devices versus any other type of network device.